-Market Match offers farmers’ market customers an extra $5 when they spend at least $10 on their CalFresh (EBT or food stamp) cards at selected farmers’ markets operated by our partners at the Pacific Coast Farmers’ Market Association (PCFMA).
+Market Match helps families with CalFresh stretch their food dollars and afford more healthy, locally grown fruits and vegetables.
+The program offers farmers’ market customers a dollar-for-dollar match of up to $10 when they use their CalFresh (EBT or food stamp) cards at selected farmers’ markets operated by our partners at the Pacific Coast Farmers’ Market Association (PCFMA).

 Market Match has proven results; helping families to eat better and farmers to sustain their operations.